All Products

 http_get

-• tcp_socket: Perform a TCP check by using the IP address and port number of a container.
-If a TCP connection is established, the container is healthy.
-Configuration method:
+• tcp_socket: Performs a TCP check using the container's IP address and port.
+The check succeeds if a TCP connection can be established.
+Configuration example:

 "tcp_socket":{